danog/MadelineProtoDocs/docs/API_docs/constructors/chatForbidden.md

 ---
-title: chatForbidden
+title: "chatForbidden"
-description: A group to which the user has no access.
-E.g., because the user was kicked from the group.
+description: "A group to which the user has no access.
+E.g., because the user was kicked from the group."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: chatForbidden